 The leftover sweet potatoes used in these waffles give them a perfect autumn color.
-The waffle batter is made in a blender by combining sweet potatoes, oats, almond milk and a few other ingredients.
-Finally, each short stack of these beauties is topped with an egg, slices of avocado and sprinkles of crushed red pepper flakes!
+You make the waffle batter in a blender by combining sweet potatoes, oats, almond milk and a few other ingredients.
+Finally, each short stack of is topped with an egg, slices of avocado and sprinkles of crushed red pepper flakes!

 Need a tasty way to use those hard-to-warm-up leftover mashed potatoes?
 This potato leek soup uses only five ingredients — leftover mashed potatoes, a medium leek, butter, chicken broth and fresh thyme.
 Plus, it serves six and comes together in about 10 minutes!
 Who can resist a super-easy, warm and creamy potato soup in November?

 The name fits this dish perfectly.
 Thanksgiving — in this case, leftover stuffing, leftover turkey, leftover gravy and dried cranberries — is stuffed in the halves of a baked spaghetti squash.
 Cover the heaping halves with foil and heat in the oven for 10 minutes.
 It’s simple, scrumptious and definitely not your run-of-the-mill recipe for using holiday leftovers!

 Does your family love green bean casserole?
 Here’s a recipe for turning some of that leftover casserole into green bean quiche!
 In five minutes, you’ll have the ingredients mixed together — and after baking for 45 minutes, this lovely, piping-hot quiche will bring comfort to your table.